matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    CWR syntax highlighter view

 It actually shows the CWR file with syntax highlighting.
-When you hover over the fields with your cursor, additional information is shown.
-This is to help you solve any issues with your society or any other receiver of the CWR file.
+When you hover over the fields with your cursor, additional information is shown to help in solving issues with your society or any other receiver of the CWR file.